RMerl/asuswrt-merlin/README-merlin.txt

      all LEDs
    - Entware easy setup script (alternative to Optware - the two are mutually exclusive) (not available on RT-AC56/RT-AC68/RT-AC87)
-   - Full SNMP support (based on experimental code from Asus)
+   - SNMP support (based on experimental code from Asus)

 Disk sharing:
    - Enable/disable the use of shorter share names
    - Disk spindown after user-configurable inactivity timeout
    - NFS sharing (through webui)
-   - Improved compatibility with 3TB+ and Advanced Format HDDs
    - Allow or disable WAN access to the FTP server
    - Updated Samba version (3.6)